 The upfront mortgage insurance is paid when the buyers close on their new home and the monthly payments are made as long as the loan exists.
 On a $100,000 loan the payment would be $506 (without taxes and insurance) based on a 4.5 percent interest rate and the payment would increase to $574 after FHA mortgage insurance is added.
 The upfront mortgage insurance cost would be about $1,700 which can be financed into the loan.

 Private mortgage insurance varies with different banks and different loan programs.
-Private mortgage insurance typically costs between 0.5% to 1% of the entire loan amount every year.
+Private mortgage insurance typically costs from 0.5 percent to 1 percent of the entire loan amount every year.
 On a $100,000 loan the homeowner would be pay $83.33 per month or $1,000 a year with a 1 percent fee.

 Can private mortgage insurance (PMI) be removed?

 FHA mortgage insurance cannot be removed and lasts the entire time the loan is in existence.
 However, some types of private mortgage insurance can be removed after a certain amount of time and equity build up.
-With some private mortgage insurance programs PMI can be removed after two years and if the loan is now 80 percent or less than the value of the home.
+Some private mortgage insurance can be removed after two years and if the loan is 75 or 80 percent or less than the value of the home.
 If your home goes up in value or you pay off a lot of your balance you may be able to get the PMI removed.
 The lender may require an appraisal or a simple BPO to determine the value of the property.

 What loans don’t have mortgage insurance?